 There are different types of rates that are vital in measuring accounting liquidity.
 It differs in how strictly they define liquid assets:

 - Current Ratio – this is the simplest and least strict ratio.
 It measures the liquidity of a company by calculating the difference between current assets and current liabilities.
 It measures the company or an individual’s ability to pay its obligations or debts and account payables with its assets such as cash, securities, inventory, and account receivables (money balance that has not been yet paid).

 - Quick Ratio – or sometimes called the acid-test ratio.
-It is identical to the current ratio, with the exclusion of inventory, or the complete list of items such as goods in stock, and properties.
-The ratio removes inventory because it is the most difficult to convert into cash when compared to other assets like cash, account receivables, and short-term investments.
+It is identical to the current ratio, with the exclusion of inventory, or the complete list of items such as goods in stock and properties.
+The ratio removes inventory because it is the most difficult to convert into cash than other assets like cash, account receivables, and short-term investments.
 Inventory is not as liquid as the other current assets.

 - Operating Cash Flow Ratio – this measures how well current liabilities are covered by the cash flow generated from the company’s operations.
 It is a measure of short-term liquidity that calculates the number of times a company can pay down its current liabilities with cash generated in the same period.

 Liquidity is important not only to companies or businesses but even for individuals.
 You could run into liquidity or financial issues if the assets cannot readily be converted into cash, however high they may be.
-Unable to readily meet financial obligations for a short-term can result in selling your assets you don’t want to liquidate to meet them.
-Be sure to monitor the liquidity of a stock or current assets to be able to see your abilities in cash.
+Unable to readily meet financial obligations for a short-term can result in selling your assets.
+You don’t want to liquidate to meet them.
+Be sure to monitor the liquidity of a stock or current assets to see your abilities in cash.